Skip to content

 Our Cincinnati bankruptcy law firm can help you file for bankruptcy.
 We can help you determine whether it’s best for you to file Chapter 7 or Chapter 13.

-• Chapter 7.
 Chapter 7 is also called liquidation bankruptcy.
 Chapter 7 bankruptcy involves the liquidation of a debtor’s non-exempt assets.
 The liquidation generates money to pay off as much of the debtor’s outstanding debt as possible.
 After liquidation, any remaining balances on most kinds of debt are discharged and eliminated.
 The debtor in effect gets a “clean slate.”
-One downside to Chapter 7 bankruptcies: they are noted on a debtor’s credit report for up to 10 years.
+One downside to Chapter 7 bankruptcies is that they are noted on a debtor’s credit report for up to 10 years.

 If you decide to file for bankruptcy, you must follow these steps to file your petition: